cbonoz/ethonline21/README.md

 ## CryptoPerks

-Crypto rewards for your employees using interest bearing crypto accounts
+Crypto rewards for your employees using interest bearing crypto accounts.

 Built for the EthOnline 2021 hackathon.